Lease Renewal Agreement

 Why You Need a Lease Renewal Agreement

 Your current lease is approaching expiration and both you and your tenant agree to continue the tenancy under updated terms, including a new rental rate and term length.
+Start with our free lease renewal template to see the standard renewal format before generating yours.

 You are a tenant who wants to lock in your current rental rate or negotiate favorable terms for an additional period rather than risking conversion to a month-to-month tenancy.